chinmaib/CSC585/README.md

 ## Testing Data
 Test data is located under subjects folder and organized subject-wise.
 The functioanl data is stored in CSV folders as CSV files and behavioral data is stores in Behavioral folder as txt files.
-The folder structure is as below.
+The folder structure is as below:
+Subjects
+    Subject2017-03_PD
+        CSV

 # Running Baseline (SVM)
 We make use of [libsvm](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) library to run the baseline SVM model.
 The [libsvm-3.23](https://github.com/chinmaib/CSC585/tree/master/libsvm-3.23) folder contains the executable files svm-train and svm-predict.

 # Running LSTM-CRF